 At Richmond, where he was assistant defensive line coach, the team won an Atlantic 10 title in 2005 and a Colonial Athletic Association crown in ’07.
 The 2005 team was a quarterfinalist in the NCAA Division I-AA playoffs, and the ’07 team was a semifinalist in the (renamed) FCS division.

-Lippincott is a Cincinnati native — a graduate of Moeller High School and the University of Dayton.
+Lippincott is married (wife Lisa), and he is a Cincinnati native — a graduate of Moeller High School and the University of Dayton.

 COACHING HISTORY — 2000-02: Assistant coach (AC), Bluffton.
 2003-04: Graduate assistant, University of Minnesota.
 2005-07: AC, Richmond.
 2008-10: Coaching assistant, Bengals.
 2011-present: AC, Bengals.